matter-labs/zksync-lite-docs/docs/faq/security.md

 The version 1.0 of **zkSync** protocol comes with a contract upgrade mechanism in order to facilitate faster design iterations.
 However, users have a fundamental right to opt-out of a future upgrade.
 A new upgrade must be announced via the **zkSync** contract and all users get 4 week notice period to exit in case they don't like the changes.

 ::: warning
-the beta will be deployed with 1 day notice period, which will soon be bumped up to 1 week, then to 2 weeks, and finally to 4 weeks.
+The beta will be deployed with 1 day notice period, which will soon be bumped up to 1 week, then to 2 weeks, and finally to 4 weeks.
 In the future, this opt-out mechanism will be replaced by a strict opt-in.
 :::

 ## Cryptography used